mapninja/Earthsys144/README.md

 Here you will find the Earthsys144 and ESS164 labs, as they are completed and assigned.

-Please note that exercises in this repo that have not yet been released in Canvas may be in a state of 'becoming' and that changes to the assignemtns may occur up to the point that I release the assignments in Canvas.
+Please note that exercises in this repo that have not yet been released in Canvas may be in a state of 'becoming' and that changes to the assignments may occur up to the point that I release the assignments in Canvas.

 ## Week 01 Introductions & Cartographic Design